echogarden-project/echogarden/docs/Tasklist.md

 ## Features and enhancements

 ### CLI
-* Show names of files written do disk.
+* Show names of files written to disk.
 This is useful for cases where a file is auto-renamed to prevent overwriting existing data
 * Restrict input media file extensions to ensure that invalid files are not passed to FFmpeg
 * Consider what to do with non-supported templates like `[hello]`
 * Show a message when a new version is available